 Generally, dress for the ICAS Convention is business casual.

 Though there is no official policy within the military, with the exception of Flight Suit Day and Mess Dress for the Chairman’s Banquet, it is unusual for military representatives to wear their military uniforms.

-On Flight Suit Day, all pilots and performers are encouraged to wear their flight suits.
+On Flight Suit Day (date to be announced) all pilots and performers are encouraged to wear their flight suits.

 The Chairman’s Banquet is a “black tie optional” event.
 Though many of our convention delegates choose to wear tuxedos (Mess Dress for military), and evening dresses, they are not required, and you will not feel out of place if you come in less formal attire.
 Tuxedo rental information and the ordering form will be available closer to the convention.